MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

   - Microsoft Teams
 ---

-# Upgrade Microsoft Teams Free (classic) to subscription versions
+# Upgrade Microsoft Teams Free (classic) to subscription version

 > [!IMPORTANT]
-> You must upgrade from Microsoft Teams Free (classic) to a subscription version of Teams as Microsoft Teams Free (classic) will not be supported from mid-April 2023.
+> You must upgrade from Microsoft Teams Free (classic) to a subscription version of Teams as the Microsoft Teams Free (classic) license will be deprecated and unavailable starting mid-April 2023.
+This article will be updated soon with instructions on how to upgrade your users to paid Teams licenses.

-If your organization is using Microsoft Teams Free (classic), you must upgrade to a subscription version such as:

-- Microsoft Teams Essentials (AAD Identity)
-- Microsoft 365 Business or Enterprise subscriptions for your users
+If your organization is using Microsoft Teams Free (classic), you can easily upgrade to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users.
+The full version provides other Teams features — like audio conferencing, enhanced administration, and security capabilities — that the free version doesn't provide.
+Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services — including Exchange Online, SharePoint Online, and Office — to help users be productive from anywhere through the internet.
+When you upgrade Teams, your existing Teams data won't be lost; all your teams, channels, chats, files, and permissions come with you.

 > [!NOTE]
-> To upgrade to Microsoft Teams Essentials (AAD Identity), the Microsoft Team Free (classic) users must also have been using Teams for Life (TFL) which is readily available.
-These users can then upgrade from Microsoft Teams Essentials to Microsoft 365 Business subscriptions.

-A Microsoft Teams Free (classic) user who isn't using TFL can directly upgrade to Microsoft 365 Business subscriptions.
-For more information, see [Upgrade Microsoft Teams Free (classic) to subscription versions](#upgrade-microsoft-teams-free-classic-to-subscription-versions).

-The subscription versions provide other Teams features that the free version doesn't provide: audio conferencing, enhanced administration, and security capabilities.

-> [!IMPORTANT]
-> With reference to Microsoft Teams Essentials, which is included in the subscription versions being referred to, only Microsoft Teams Essentials (AAD Identity) provides these features and not Microsoft Teams Essentials (non-AAD Identity).

-Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services, like Exchange Online, SharePoint Online, and Office, to help users be productive from anywhere through the internet.
-When you upgrade Teams, your existing Teams data won't be lost.
-All your teams, channels, chats, files, and permissions come with you.

-> [!NOTE]
 > If you already have a Microsoft 365 or Office 365 subscription, you're eligible for the trial version of Teams (with your corporate identity), not the free version.
-The Teams trial provides these subscription versions for a limited time.
+The Teams trial provides the full version of Teams for a limited time.
 For more information, see [Manage the Microsoft Teams Commercial Cloud Trial offer](./teams-exploratory.md).

-## How does Teams Free (classic) compare to the subscription versions of Teams?
+## How does Teams Free (classic) compare to the full version of Teams?

 Teams Free (classic) is designed for small to medium businesses and has the following features: